-Still, he gets back up and chases after his victims with sure-fire determination.
-And, while sometimes there are two or even three Ghostface killers in one movie – meaning it can appear that the killer is everywhere all at once – the slasher baddie has proven to be quick on his feet, chasing teens and often catching his prey.
+Still, they get back up and chase after their victims with sure-fire determination.
+And, while sometimes there are two or even three Ghostface killers in one movie – meaning it can appear that the killer is everywhere all at once – the slasher baddie has proven to be quick on their feet, chasing teens and often catching their prey.

 If there were any doubt on supernatural goings on, it would be Ghostface’s uncanny stealth ability.
-He pops up unexpectedly and constantly manages to avoid detection from his targets and the police alike.
+They pop up unexpectedly and constantly manages to avoid detection from his targets and the police alike.
 We know Ghostface is human at the end of the day, but sometimes it seems like that mask has some sort of power-up (to clarify, it doesn’t.)

-Ghostface also has the power of Knowledge on his side in every Scream movie.
+Ghostface also has the power of knowledge on their side in every Scream movie.
 In each outing of the franchise, the killers have planned out how they want the situation to unfold and all the traps that the victims are set to die in.

 For more horror movie baddies, here are all the Cenobites ranked, and you might to give our Hellraiser movies in order guide a look too. and Freddy Krueger explained.
-Or if you still can’t get enough Ghostface, here is our Scream cast guide, how to avoid an attack from Ghostface, and Scream 6 review.
+Or if you still can’t get enough Ghostface, here is our Scream cast guide, how to avoid an attack from Ghostface, and our Scream 6 review.
 You’ll want to have a look at our guide to the Saw movies in order and the Saw X release date, for more scares, too.